chris-79/statamic-simplemde/simplemde/README.md

   **_Default:_** 300
 * `preserve_characters`
   Remove or keep certain special characters, as entered.
-In my experience, "Smart" quotes tend to make RSS/Atom feeds become invalid, so this give you the option to convert them.
+In my experience, "Smart" quotes tend to make RSS/Atom feeds become invalid, so this gives you the option to convert them.

   Changed characters: `‘`, `’`, `“`, `”`, `–`, `—`, and `…`